Stonesjtu/pytorch_memlab/README.md

   - `Max usage`: the max of pytorch's allocated memory (the finish memory) The memory usage after this line is executed.
   - `Peak usage`: the max of pytorch's cached memory (the peak memory) The peak memory usage during the execution of this line.
-(Probably) pytorch caches 1M CUDA memory as atomic, so the cached memory is unchanged in the sample above.
+Pytorch caches 1M CUDA memory as atomic memory, so the cached memory is unchanged in the sample above.
   - `diff max`: the `Max memory` usage difference caused by this line
   - `diff peak`: the `Peak memory` usage difference caused by this line